Partition functions on squashed seven-spheres and holography: Bulk story

 \section{Bulk story}

-In this section, we introduce two ways to construct squashed sphere metrics and use them to obtain the metrics we are after.
+In this section, we study the generalization of Hawking-Page transition in asymptotically locally AdS$_8$ with Euclidean signature.
+We begin with introducing two ways to construct squashed sphere metrics and use them to obtain the metrics we are after.
 Taking the squashed seven sphere as a boundary, the bulk geometry can be obtained by numerically solving the equation of motions.
 In the end, we can take advantage of the bulk solution to obtain the renormalized free energy.
-We are always working with Euclidean signature.